bricematias/apiWebB3/README.md

     - axios
     - json

-Change name and password of database in "db.config.js"
+Change username, database and password of database in "db.config.js"